-That’s why you need to take steps to make your pet feel more at ease.
-The good news is that stress in pet snakes is easy to resolve.
-It’s always related to something being wrong with their care, which with some simple modifications you can quickly correct.
+That’s why you need to make your snake feels more relaxed and at ease.
+Fortunately, stress in pet snakes is relatively easy to resolve.
+It’s always related to something being wrong with their care or enclosure.

 What are the Signs of a Stressed Snake?

-- Your snake will refuse to eat, even if by their regular schedule, they should be hungry.
+- Not eating.
+Your snake will refuse to eat, even if it’s feeding time.

-- Your snake will rub their nose against their enclosure, repeatedly, even if it causes them pain.
+- Nose rubbing.
+Your snake will rub its nose against the enclosure wall repeatedly, even if it causes it pain and discomfort.

-If the snake feels that their living conditions differ to what they’d like in the wild, this causes them stress.
+If your snake feels that its living conditions differ to what it experiences in the wild, this will cause it stress.
 You may notice that your snake is trying to escape when its cage is being cleaned, for example.
 Here are some reasons why your snake is feeling stressed out:

-- An enclosure that’s too small or too large for them can cause stress.
+- The enclosure is too small or large

 - If they’re ill, they’ll naturally be unhappy and stressed.

-- If you don’t handle them properly, they’ll see you as a threat and react accordingly.
-The same applies if you handle them too frequently.
-Some snakes, like milk snakes, hardly like being handled at all.
+- If you don’t handle them properly, your snake will see you as a threat.
+Some snakes, like milk snakes, dislike being handled at all.

 Can Stress Kill a Snake?

-Stress itself can’t kill a snake, but the knock-on effects of stress can cause a snake to die.
+The side effects of stress can cause a snake to die.
 The most noticeable adverse effect is that stress causes the snake to stop eating.

 Over the first few weeks, this isn’t much of a problem for a healthy, adult snake.
 After all, snakes that brumate will naturally go months without eating.
-But not eating at the wrong time of year will make your snake much weaker, and will damage their immune system.
+But not eating will usually weaken your snake’s health and damage its immune system.

-Beyond that, their nose-rubbing behavior can cause problems too.
-If they keep going for long enough, this can cause abscesses and open wounds.
+Beyond that, a snake’s nose-rubbing behavior can cause problems.
+If it continues for long enough, this can cause abscesses and open wounds.
 These wounds can become infected, which can become fatal (septicemia).